Veohtu

 Exercise science and sports nutrition for runners, obstacle course racers, and endurance athletes from Thomas Solomon PhD

-Free strength training program for trail runners, ultra runners, and mountain athletes
+Free strength training program for trail runners, ultra runners, cross-country (XC) runners, and mountain athletes

 Lift.
 Jump.
 Rest.
 Repeat.